Azure/azure-saas/docs/azure-saas-docs/content/en/components/saas-application.md

 title: "SaaS.Application.Web"
 weight: 90
 ---
+## Overview

-The SaaS application is a stub application demonstrating where users of the ASDK project would insert their code.
-It is the end user application that the SaaS solution is designed around.
+The [SaaS.Application.Web] (https://github.com/Azure/azure-saas/tree/main/src/Saas.Application) module is a stub application demonstrating where users of the ASDK project would insert their code.
+It is the end user, customer facing application that the SaaS solution is designed around.

-How do I use this application?
+## How do I use this application?
 Different scenarios: greenfield, port application, etc.

 Need to be very crisp about what users need to do to start using this.